Power monoids and their arithmetic: a survey: Introduction.

-As for Question \ref{ques:tamura-shafer-iso-problem}\ref{ques:tamura-shafer-iso-problem(2)}, very little seems to be known outside the case where $\mathscr C$ is a class of \textit{finite} semigroups contained in any of the classes that are already addressed by the ``positive results'' reviewed in the previous paragraph (note that $\mathcal P(S) = \mathcal P_\fin(S)$ if and only if $S$ is finite).
+As for Question \ref{ques:tamura-shafer-iso-problem}\ref{ques:tamura-shafer-iso-problem(2)}, very little is known outside the case where $\mathscr C$ is a class of \textit{finite} semigroups contained in any of the classes already covered by the ``positive results'' reviewed in the previous paragraph.

 More precisely, Bienvenu and Geroldinger have shown in \cite[Theorem 3.2(3)]{Bie-Ger-22} that the question has an affirmative answer for numerical monoids, and the conclusion has been generalized to cancellative commutative semigroups in \cite[Corollary 1]{Tri-2024(a)}.
+Here, a \evid{numerical semigroup} is a cofinite subsemigroup of the non-negative integers under addition, and a \evid{numerical monoid} is a numerical semigroup containing $0$.